WICG/aom/explainer.md

 **Accessible Actions** will allow authors to react to user input events coming from assistive technology.

-In web standards, the word "event" is overloaded to mean two related but distinct concepts:

-* Notifications that the user has generated some sort of input, such as clicking the mouse button or pressing a key.
-* Notifications that the browser has changed state in some important way, such as that a page has loaded, or focus has moved.

-To minimize confusion, we will use the term `action` to represent a user input event from the user to the browser and/or web app via accessibility APIs.
+For example:

-For example, a user may be using voice control software and they may speak the name of a button somewhere in a web page.
+* A user may be using voice control software and they may speak the name of a button somewhere in a web page.
   The voice control software finds the button matching that name in the accessibility tree and sends an *action* to the browser to click on that button.

-That same user may then issue a voice command to scroll down by one page.
+* That same user may then issue a voice command to scroll down by one page.
   The voice control software finds the root element for the web page and sends it the scroll *action*.

-As another example, a mobile screen reader user may navigate to a slider, then perform a gesture to increment a range-based control.
+* A mobile screen reader user may navigate to a slider, then perform a gesture to increment a range-based control.
   The screen reader sends the browser an increment *action* on the slider element in the accessibility tree.

-Currently, browsers implement partial support by accessible actions either by implementing built-in support for native HTML elements (for example, a native HTML `<input type="range">` already supports increment and decrement actions, and buttons support click and focus actions.
+Currently, browsers implement partial support by accessible actions either by implementing built-in support for native HTML elements (for example, a native HTML `<input type="range">` already supports increment and decrement actions, and text boxes already support actions to set the value or insert text.

 However, there is no way for web authors to listen to accessible actions on custom elements.
 For example, the custom slider above with a role of `slider`